Gemma La Guardia Gluck: American childhood

+Life in Hungary

-In 1898 her father, seriously ill during the Spanish-American war, left the American army, and the family moved to the maternal home of Trieste, in the then Austro-Hungarian Empire.
+In 1898, her father, seriously ill during the Spanish-American war, left the American army, and the family moved to the maternal home of Trieste, in the then Austro-Hungarian Empire.
 After the death of her father in 1904, the family moved to Budapest, where Gemma gave English lessons.
 In 1908, she married a Hungarian Jew, Herman Gluck, and settled there permanently, together with her mother who died and was buried there in 1915.
 Fiorello and Richard returned to New York, where Fiorello completed his studies and began his political career.
 Richard died of a heart attack in 1927.